Sirumachinery/slate/source/index.html.md

 ### RESPONSE

 The response is a single transaction object.
-See [Response](#response-4).
 If UUID is not found, an error with HTTP 404 status is returned.

 ## Query by date range